Orion Innovation Recognized in Forrester's Continuous Automation Testing Services Landscape Report

-EDISON, N.J., March 26, 2024 /PRNewswire/ -- Orion Innovation ('Orion'), a leading digital transformation and product development services firm, has been recognized by Forrester, a leading global research and advisory firm, in 'The Continuous Automation and Testing Services Landscape, Q4 2023' report.
+EDISON, N.J. and MUMBAI, India, March 26, 2024 /PRNewswire/ -- Orion Innovation ('Orion'), a leading digital transformation and product development services firm, has been recognized by Forrester, a leading global research and advisory firm, in 'The Continuous Automation and Testing Services Landscape, Q4 2023' report.
 The report acknowledges Orion's role in the fast-growing continuous automation and testing (CAT) services market and lists the company's geographic focus in North America and EMEA and industry focus in manufacturing/production of consumer products, telecommunications, and financial services.

 "This notable recognition is a reflection of Orion's commitment to driving business transformation through technology," said Raj Patil, CEO of Orion.
 "Our approach in the CAT services space emphasizes our dedication to delivering solutions that are agile, scalable, and aligned with our clients' evolving needs," he added.